Advisory Committee on Aging

 (1/24-12/26)

-He was a regional consultant providing technical assistance and training for substance abuse prevention coalitions in Wisconsin for several years and provided counseling in a variety of settings.
+Phil brings extensive experience serving on advisory committees, including Arrowhead Changemakers, and Duluth Age-Friendly Steering Team.
+He previously worked as a regional consultant in Wisconsin, providing technical assistance and training for substance abuse prevention coalitions, and has professional experience in counseling across a variety of settings.

 COOK COUNTY